Chris Aliano begins his third year as Director of Athletic Communications and fourth with the Merrimack Athletic Department.

 While at BU, Aliano was a three-year member of the Boston University Alpine Ski Racing Team, serving as vice president during the winter of 2011, and provided play-by-play commentary and PA announcing at regular season and postseason races, including the USCSA National Championships in Sunday River, Maine, and Sun Valley, Idaho.

-A native of Hawthorne, New Jersey, Aliano is a member of CoSIDA and currently resides in Somerville, Massachusetts.
+A native of Hawthorne, New Jersey, Aliano is a member of CoSIDA and currently resides in Allston, Massachusetts.